atchyutn/100-days-of-code/log.md

 **Today's Progress**: Completed section 3rd and 4th section in Udemy Angular tutorial.

 **Thoughts** Today am feeling proud of myself as I had implemented the UI of twitter favorite element and Stack overflow voting element in Angluar.
 This is really encouraing for me to build things that I notice everyday in most popular websites. cheers!

+### Day 3: June 3rd, 2017

+**Today's Progress**: Worked on the exercise given in Udemy tutorial secition 4 about building a tweets layout.

+**Thoughts** Not so surprisingly!
+My way of implementation was so navie compared to tutor, I had built the layout according to the requirement given and cross checked with the autor solution which is at high standard.
+But feeling happy for completing the exercise on my own ;)